Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 • Black Blazer: A nice way to dress up any outfit.
 I use this at the office a lot.

 • Light jackets: These are Spring, Fall, and Summer (when it gets cooler in the evening) staple pieces!
 What I love about this Levis jacket is that almost every part can be adjusted to fit your body.
 If you’re looking for a more formal look, this trench coat looks great!
-It’s definitely not warm enough for the winter time.
+It’s definitely not warm enough for the wintertime.

-• Winter parka: I live in Canada where the winters are freezing.
-A winter parka is a must have for my climate, but it might not be for your’s.
+• Winter parka: I live in Canada, where the winters are freezing.
+A winter parka is a must-have for my climate, but it might not be for yours.

 Shoes

 • Hunter Rain Boots: I get so many compliments on my white Hunter boots.
-I guess when you think of Hunter boots, you immediately picture the black or other colored versions.
+I guess when you think of Hunter boots, you immediately picture the black or other coloured versions.
 These white boots are sharp!

 • Formal pumps: If you work in an office environment with a dress code, black pumps will be a staple in your capsule wardrobe.
 It’s also fitting for any formal occasion.

-• Sandals: Sandals are a must have in your capsule wardrobe for the summer.
+• Sandals: Sandals are a must-have in your capsule wardrobe for the summer.
 These Crocs have a classic look with a sporty fit.

 • Sneakers: I wear these Adidas sneakers everywhere!
 They’re comfortable and classic!